Brachyura: Cultural influences

 A crab divination pot in Kapsiki, North Cameroon.

 Both the constellation Cancer and the astrological sign Cancer are named after the crab, and depicted as a crab.
 William Parsons, 3rd Earl of Rosse drew the Crab Nebula in 1848 and noticed its similarity to the animal; the Crab Pulsar lies at the centre of the nebula.
-The Moche people of ancient Peru worshipped nature, especially the sea, and often depicted crabs in their art.
+The Moche people of ancient Peru often depicted crabs in their art.
 In Greek mythology, Karkinos was a crab that came to the aid of the Lernaean Hydra as it battled Heracles.
 One of Rudyard Kipling's Just So Stories, The Crab that Played with the Sea, tells the story of a gigantic crab who made the waters of the sea go up and down, like the tides.
 In Malay mythology (as related by Hugh Clifford to Walter William Skeat), ocean tides are believed to be caused by water rushing in and out of a hole in the Navel of the Seas (Pusat Tasek), where "there sits a gigantic crab which twice a day gets out in order to search for food".

 The Kapsiki people of North Cameroon use the way crabs handle objects for divination.

-The term crab mentality is derived from a type of detrimental social behavior observed in crabs.